RalucaNicola/JSAPI_demos/cities-globe/README.md

 ----
 Sidenote:

 This is all you need to know about the dojo module loader configuration, but in case you're interested you can read more about it [here](https://dojotoolkit.org/documentation/tutorials/1.10/dojo_config/index.html).
-I would rather encourage you to read more about JavaScript modules and their evolution.
-[This article](https://medium.freecodecamp.org/javascript-modules-a-beginner-s-guide-783f7d7a5fcc) is great in explaining the different ways of loading modules and how it came about to have so many different ways of importing modules in JavaScript.
+I think it's more useful to read more about JavaScript modules and their evolution.
+[This article](https://medium.freecodecamp.org/javascript-modules-a-beginner-s-guide-783f7d7a5fcc) is great in explaining the different ways of loading modules and why we have so many different ways of importing modules in JavaScript.

 ----

 Back on track: now we can create an `app` folder and add a `main.js` file where we'll write the code to add the globe.
-For this small app, a separate folder with a js file in it is a bit of an overkill, but as soon as your app will grow you can add more modules in the `app` folder.
+For this small app, a separate folder is a bit of an overkill, but as soon as your app will grow you can add more modules (aka JavaScript files) in the `app` folder.

 Now in main.js we'll create a webscene and a view: